ARMmbed/mbed-littlefs/DESIGN.md

 One of the most popular designs for flash filesystems is called the [logging filesystem](https://en.wikipedia.org/wiki/Log-structured_file_system).
 The flash filesystems [jffs](https://en.wikipedia.org/wiki/JFFS) and [yaffs](https://en.wikipedia.org/wiki/YAFFS) are good examples.
-In a logging filesystem, data is not stored in a data structure on disk, but instead the changes to the files are stored on disk.
-This has several neat advantages, such as the fact that the data is written in a cyclic log format and naturally wear levels as a side effect.
+In logging filesystem, data is not stored in a data structure on disk, but instead the changes to the files are stored on disk.
+This has several neat advantages, such as the fact that the data is written in a cyclic log format naturally levels wear as a side effect.
 And, with a bit of error detection, the entire filesystem can easily be designed to be resilient to power loss.
 The journaling component of most modern day filesystems is actually a reduced form of a logging filesystem.
 However, logging filesystems have a difficulty